 These workshops focus on information skills and resources across a wide range of disciplines.
 They are primarily aimed at University of Oxford students and staff and, for particular workshops, OUH staff.
-We will continue to deliver the workshops in Michaelmas Term through a combination of webinars and pre-recorded videos.
+We will continue to deliver the workshops in Hilary Term 2021 through a combination of webinars and pre-recorded videos.
 Please contact firstname.lastname@example.org if you are an external reader wishing to attend any of our workshops.

 This programme is designed to help you to make effective use of scholarly materials.
 We cover

 Covid update: The Research Skills Toolkit will not run in Hilary Term 2021.